-The dredging operation would remove a slurry of sediment and water from the reservoir which would be dewatered using Geotubes as described in Section 2.1.2.
-The dewatered sediment would remain on existing TVA property in the dredge material placement area 1 or 2 (see Figure 2-3) and the used Geotubes would be disposed as solid waste in accordance with applicable state regulations.
+The dredging operation would remove a slurry of sediment and water from the reservoir which would be dewatered using Geotubes[®] as described in Section 2.1.2.
+The dewatered sediment would remain on existing TVA property in the dredge material placement area 1 or 2 (see Figure 2-3) and the used Geotubes[®] would be disposed as solid waste in accordance with applicable state regulations.
 Sediments upstream of the gate were sampled in 2017 to identify constituents of potential concern that may occur once the sediment is exposed and dewatered.
 The samples were tested for poly-chlorinated biphenyls (PCBs) and heavy metals.
 Levels of all contaminants analyzed were below residential EPA Regional Screening Levels (RSLs), with the exception of arsenic.
 While arsenic exceeded the residential soil screening level, it did not exceed the composite worker screening level applicable to exposure by workers during construction.
 TCLP testing was then performed for the heavy metals to simulate leaching potential.
 The TCLP results for all metals indicate the concentrations were below the EPA allowable limits for disposal as non-hazardous waste (Stantec 2015).
+However, the sediment would fall under TDEC's Division of Solid Waste Management's (DSWM) Special Waste Program.
+TVA would submit a written petition for beneficial use determination to TDEC's DSWM prior to any upland disposal.